Raphhh/puppy-service/README.md

 Service for Twig_Environment.

-Note that the services are accessible in twig templates with the global variable "service".
+Note that the services are accessible in twig templates with the global variable "services".

 ### Config options
  - 'template.directory.main' => path to the directory of the template files.